Table of Contents

 Selection bias is a type of error that involves the selection of a specific population related to the trial or in the case of surveys and observation studies, the population from which we get the view.

 Selection bias is an unfair type of selection.
 It results when all the participants are not equally interested in the experiment; i.e. some of the participants are willing, and others are forced to participate.

 - The stage of allocation of the participants.

 - Keeping the participants engaged in the activity.

 - Selection of samples to propose the hypothesis for the respective experiment.

 Sources of selection bias

-- Attrition (reducing something’s strength or effectiveness through effective attack or pressure)
+- Attrition (reducing the strength or effectiveness of something through effective attack or pressure).